osu-codeclub/carpentries-aug-2024/04_data-structures.md

 ```

 Two things are worth noting about the second example with a character
+string:

-string.
-First, “panda” is one item, not 5 (its number of letters).
+- “panda” constitutes one element, not 5 (its number of letters).

-Second, we have to quote the string (either double or single quotes are
+- We have to quote the string (either double or single quotes are fine,
-fine, with the former more common).
-Unquoted character strings are
+  with the former more common).
+This is because unquoted character
-interpreted as R objects – for example, `vector1` and `vector2` above
+  strings are interpreted as R objects – for example, `vector1` and
-are objects, and should be referred to without quotes:
+  `vector2` above are objects, and should be referred to without quotes:

 ``` r
 vector1